 Construction workers brave dangerous conditions daily to provide core services to the communities they work in.
 Due to the nature of their work, they are often exposed to more hazards and potential opportunities to get injured.
 If you’ve been injured on a construction site, consider hiring a construction accident lawyer to help you get maximum compensation.

 Cochran, Kroll & Associates, P.C. can provide legal services to anyone injured on the job in Warren, Michigan.
-Whether it’s a slip and fall or a traumatic brain injury, our personal injury attorneys can help sort through the legal issues and get you compensation for your injuries.
+Whether it’s a slip and fall or a traumatic brain injury, our Construction Site Accident Lawyer in Warren can help sort through the legal issues and get you compensation for your injuries.